spdx/spdx-spec/chapters/document-creation-information.md

 ### 6.8.1 Description

-Identify who (or what, in the case of a tool) created the SPDX file.
-If the SPDX file was created by an individual, indicate the person's name.
-If the SPDX file was created on behalf of a company or organization, indicate the entity name.
-If the SPDX file was created using a software tool, indicate the name and version for that tool.
+Identify who (or what, in the case of a tool) created the SPDX Document.
+If the SPDX Document was created by an individual, indicate the person's name.
+If the SPDX Document was created on behalf of a company or organization, indicate the entity name.
+If the SPDX Document was created using a software tool, indicate the name and version for that tool.
 If multiple participants or tools were involved, use multiple instances of this field.
 Person name or organization name may be designated as “anonymous” if appropriate.
 The metadata for the creator field is shown in Table 9.

 Table 9 — Metadata for the creator field